tcd/dark-plus-syntax/README.md

 ## Italic Comments

-This theme doesn't have italic comments (idk why not), but you can get them by adding this to your `settings.json` file:
+This theme doesn't have italic comments (idk why), but you can get them by adding this to your `settings.json` file:

 ```json
 "editor.tokenColorCustomizations": {